Integrating Research Data into Official Statistics

 Phase 1: Research data assessment

-Step 1.1: Identify data requirements -- The condition account requires dissolved oxygen measurements representative of the shelf ecosystem.
+Step 1.1: Identify data requirements—The condition account requires dissolved oxygen measurements representative of the shelf ecosystem.
 Following SEEA EA guidance, the reference condition is defined as the dissolved oxygen level corresponding to a healthy, well-mixed shelf ecosystem (typically 6-8 mg/L).
 The account structure requires annual average values aggregated to ecosystem asset spatial units.
+Applying the Section 3.1.1 integration-mode typology, the NSO classifies this as Mode A (gap-filling): no official statistical source for subsurface dissolved oxygen exists in this jurisdiction.

 Phase 2: Metadata alignment